The Hot 5 & 7 Transcription Project

 As close to Bix as Louis ever came?

+The traditional minor theme Fm.
+Dramatic minor atmosphere.
 Simple but effective arrangement.
-Dramatic minor atmosphere.
-Sombre trumpet, long poignant vocal.
+Somber trumpet, long poignant vocal.

 Smooth 4/4 rhythm.
 But little harmonic interest doesn't lend itself to solos.